openfaas/faas/guide/README.md

 These instructions are for a development environment.
 If you plan to expose OpenFaaS on the public Internet you need to enable basic authentication with a proxy such as Kong or Traefik at a minimum.
 TLS is also highly recomended and freely available with LetsEncrypt.org.
 [Kong guide](https://github.com/openfaas/faas/blob/master/guide/kong_integration.md) [Traefik guide](https://github.com/openfaas/faas/blob/master/guide/traefik_integration.md).

+> Note: We are also looking to [automate authentication "out the box"](https://github.com/openfaas/faas/issues/349) to cover edge cases.

 * [Kubernetes deployment](deployment_k8s.md)

 * [Docker Swarm deployment](deployment_swarm.md)